webstylestory/figolia/README.md

 *(Codebase inspired by Scott Smith's work in this [blog post](http://scottksmith.com/blog/2014/12/09/algolia-real-time-search-with-firebase/))*

 **2017 note: as of this year, Google released Firebase Functions, that you can use as triggers to update Algolia indices from your Firebase database.
 The functions are still in Beta and might get a bit pricey to use if you have a lot of mutations in your indexed search data.
-I am still using `figolia` for the moment (in production) and keep maintaining the service.**
+I am still using `figolia` for the moment (in production) and keep maintaining this package.**

 ## Features